END USER SECURITY GUIDELINES

 - Regularly verify that system security measures are enabled on your computing device.

-End users are responsible for implementing this guideline on computing devices under their control which interact with Purdue’s computing environment (e.g., workstations which access Purdue IT Resources, the Purdue Network, Purdue wireless access, Purdue ResNet, etc.).
+End users are responsible for implementing this guideline on computing devices under their control that interact with Purdue’s computing environment (e.g., workstations that access Purdue IT Resources, the Purdue Network, Purdue wireless access, Purdue ResNet, etc.).
 In the event that a specific computing device lacks a feature specified in this guideline, end users are expected to implement security features appropriate to the underlying computing device.